hmpthz/CSGY6913-WebSearch/doc/report.md

 ## ABSTRACT

-In this course, we've built a simple inverted index and used it to query.
+In this course, we've built a simple inverted index and used it for query.
 When the system processes a query, it must compute the impact scores using ranking functions such as BM25.
 A common solution for speeding up the process, is to precompute impact scores and store them in the index file to avoid computational overhead while querying.
-However, storing floating point numbers takes up a lot of space, and generic data compression algorithms do not provide the desired compression rate.
-So, quantization methods become important for saving space.
-We read recent papers on data compression and quantization for this final project and attempted to implement primitive linear quantization, logarithmic quantization, and a new method known as adaptive float.
+However, storing uncompressed floating point numbers takes up a lot of space, and generic data compression algorithms do not provide the desired compression rate.
+So, quantization methods become much more important.
+We read recent papers on data compression and quantization for this final project and attempted to implement primitive linear quantization, logarithmic quantization, and a new method called adaptive float.
 Finally, we visualized the results and ran several benchmarks to gain a better understanding of their performance.

 **KEYWORDS:** Inverted Index, Linear Quantization, Logarithmic Quantization, Adaptive Float